Alberto Costa (British politician)

-Alberto Castrenze Costa (born 13 November 1971) is a British Conservative Party politician.
-He has been the Member of Parliament (MP) for South Leicestershire since the 2015 general election.
+Alberto Castrenze Costa (born 13 November 1971) is a British Conservative Party politician who has been the Member of Parliament (MP) for South Leicestershire since 2015.
+He served as Shadow Solicitor General from July to November 2024.

-Early life
+Early life and career

-Costa was born to Italian parents who have lived in Scotland for 50 years.
-He grew up in Bishopbriggs.
+Alberto Costa was born on 13 November 1971 in England to Italian parents who have lived in Scotland for 50 years.
+He grew up in Bishopbriggs attending St Helens Roman Catholic Primary School and then Turnbull High School, before studying at the University of Glasgow, where he served as President of the Glasgow University Students' Representative Council in 1995/6.

 He trained as a solicitor and worked at the Treasury Solicitor's Department.

-Political career
+Parliamentary career

-At the 2010 general election, Costa unsuccessfully contested the Angus constituency; where he finished in second place behind the sitting MP Mike Weir of the Scottish National Party.
+At the 2010 general election, Costa stood as the Conservative candidate in Angus, coming second with 30.9% of the vote behind the incumbent SNP MP Mike Weir.

+Following his 2010 defeat in Angus, Costa was in 2015 "rewarded with a seat he ought to triumph in", namely South Leicestershire.
+He was elected to Parliament at the 2015 general election as that constituency's MP with 53.2% of the vote and a majority of 16,824.

-Costa was opposed to Brexit prior to the 2016 EU referendum.
+Costa was opposed to Brexit prior to the 2016 EU referendum, although he went on to vote with the government on all subsequent Parliamentary Bills regarding Brexit.

-He currently leads the House of Commons delegation of MPs affiliated to the Conservative Friends of Greece parliamentary group, he is also co-Chairman of the All Party Parliamentary Group for Italy, co-Chairman of the All Party Parliamentary Group for Medical Cannabis under Prescription and Chairman of the All Party Parliamentary Group for Microplastics.
+At the snap 2017 general election, Costa was re-elected as MP for South Leicestershire with an increased vote share of 61.4% and an increased majority of 18,631.

 Since 2018, he has campaigned against the release of the convicted child-killer Colin Pitchfork, who murdered two girls in the South Leicestershire constituency in the 1980s.
 Pitchfork was released from prison on 1 September 2021 before being recalled to prison weeks later for breaching his licence conditions.
-On 13 July 2022, Costa asked the Prime Minister Boris Johnson for the Government's help in intervening in Pitchfork's next parole hearing which is scheduled to take place in September 2022.
+On 13 July 2022, Costa asked the Prime Minister Boris Johnson for the government's help in intervening in Pitchfork's next parole hearing which was scheduled to take place in September 2022, despite which Pitchfork was, in June 2023, granted parole a second time, a decision that was later reversed.

-On 27 February 2019, he was asked to resign, and did so, from his role as parliamentary private secretary in the Scotland Office following his tabling of an amendment to protect rights of EU citizens.
+On 27 February 2019, he resigned from his role as parliamentary private secretary in the Scotland Office following his tabling of an amendment to protect the rights of EU citizens.
 Shortly before his resignation, Home Secretary Sajid Javid backed the amendment in a committee meeting and said that the Government would support it.
 It was later passed unopposed, approved 'on the nod' by the Commons.